sanderDijkxhoorn/fastapi-honeypot/readme.md

 - Logs response status code, size, headers.
 - Logs client's IP address.
 - Logs the processing time of each request.
+- Sends logs to a Discord webhook as a rich embed (if `DISCORD_WEBHOOK_URL` is set), with pretty-printed headers and code-formatted URLs/bodies to prevent Discord from fetching links.
+- Returns HTTP status code 418 ("I'm a teapot") for all requests, as a playful honeypot response.

 ## Code Overview